katsuhisamaruyama/ChangeMacroRecorder/README.md

     IMacroRecorder recorder = MacroRecorder.getInstance();
     recorder.removeMacroListener(listener);

+The `listener` is an instance of a class implements the listener interface `IMacroListener`.

+### IDocMacroCombinator

-Without compression, ChangeMacroRecorder sends a document macro when each character was recorded.
-Using compression, successive document macros are combined based on the delimiter-based strategy.
+Not using combination of document macros, ChangeMacroRecorder sends a document macro when each character was recorded.
+With combination, successive document macros might be combined based on the delimiter-based combination strategy.
 The default delimiters are all characters appearing in string "\n\r ,.;()[]{}".
-For example, when a programmer inputs the text of "ab;c", this text is separately recorded as DocumentMacro that store four string "a", "b", ";", and "c".
+For example, when a programmer inputs the text of "ab;c", this text is separately recorded as DocumentMacro that store four strings "a", "b", ";", and "c".
 In this case, ChangeMacroRecorder concatenates "a" and "b" since there is no delimiter between these two strings.
 As a result, it creates that store three strings "ab", ";", and "c".

 To customize delimiters, your code passes a string containing all delimiter characters through the invocation to the method `setDelimiters()`.
-No compression is performed if <code>null</code> is given.
-On the other hand, the empty string denotes compression of all consecutive texts not chopped by any action.

     IMacroRecorder recorder = MacroRecorder.getInstance();
-    recorder.setDelimiter("\n");
+    recorder.setDelimiters(listener, "\n");

+No combination is performed if <code>null</code> is given.
+On the other hand, the empty string denotes combination of all consecutive texts not chopped by any action.

-Moreover, your code can entirely replace a compression strategy of the class `MacroCompressor` with another one.
-In this case, it registers an instance of a class implementing the interface `IMacroCompressor`, as shown below, by invoking the method `setMacroCompressor()`.
+Moreover, your code can entirely replace a combination strategy implemented in the class `DocMacroCombinator` with another one.
+In this case, it registers an instance of a class implementing the interface `IDocMacroCombinator`, as shown below, by invoking the method `setDocMacroCombinator()`.

     package org.jtool.macrorecorder.recorder;

     import org.jtool.macrorecorder.macro.DocumentMacro;

     /**
-     * An interface for document change macros before they are sent to listeners.
+     * An interface for combining document macros before they are sent to listeners.
      */
-    public interface IMacroCompressor {
+    public interface IDocMacroCombinator {

         /**
-         * Tests if a document change macros can be combined with its previous document change macro.
+         * Tests if a document macros can be combined with its previous document macro.
          * @param macro the document macro
          * @return <code>true</code> if the macros can be combined, otherwise <code>false</code>
          */
         public boolean canCombine(DocumentMacro macro);

         /**
-         * Combines successive two document change macros.
+         * Combines successive two document macros.
-         * @param last the former document change macro
+         * @param last the former document macro
-         * @param next the latter document change macro
+         * @param next the latter document macro
-         * @return the combined document change macro,
-         *         or <code>null</code> if the macro cannot be combined */ public DocumentMacro combine(DocumentMacro last, DocumentMacro next);
+         * @return the combined document macro, or <code>null</code> if the macro cannot be combined */ public DocumentMacro combine(DocumentMacro last, DocumentMacro next);
     }

 ### IMacroListener &amp; IMacroHandler

-To actually receive macros, your user code should prepare a receiver instance of a class that implements the methods `rawMacroAdded()` and `macroAdded()` of `IMacroListener`.
-Whereas The former receives recorded change macros as-is, the latter receives treated ones.
+To actually receive macros, your application code should prepare a listener instance of a class that implements the methods `rawMacroAdded()` and `macroAdded()` of the interface `IMacroListener`.
+Whereas the former receives recorded change macros as-is, the latter receives treated ones.
 To be precise, ChangeMacroRecorder passes an instance of the class `MacroEvent` that stores either change macro with or without treatment.

     package org.jtool.macrorecorder.recorder;